oracle-devrel/devo.tutorials/deploying-monitoring-redis-oke.md

 Next, you'll verify that Grafana has been configured properly and already has Prometheus as a datasource.
 With this set, you'll be able monitor your Redis installation once it's been deployed.

-1. In a console, get a list of pods and identify the Grafana pods:
+1. In a console, get a list of pods and identify the ones associated with Grafana:

    ```console
    kubectl -n monitoring get pods | grep grafana